devopskube/devopskube/charts/nginx-ingress/README.md

 Our central repository is located at: `https://devopsku.be/charts`, please configure this in your helm installation (via `helm repo add`).
 Then you can download and install this chart using the usual helm procedure (see [Using Helm](https://github.com/kubernetes/helm/blob/master/docs/using_helm.md)).

-If you would like to contribute and/or like to make changes on this chart, please clone this repo via:
+If you would like to contribute and/or lnoike to make changes on this chart, please clone this repo via:

 `git clone https://github.com/devopskube/devopskube.git`